What parents need to know

 Parents Need to Know

-Parents need to know that this classic underdog boxing tale includes plenty of boxing violence, plus a secondary character smashes up a room with a baseball bat when angry.
+Parents need to know that Rocky is a classic underdog boxing tale that includes plenty of boxing violence, plus a secondary character smashes up a room with a baseball bat when angry.
 This same character drinks heavily.
 Rocky and his girlfriend move in together.

 What's the story?